On distributionally robust extreme value analysis: Generalized extreme value distributions

 \item[3)] \textbf{The Gumbel case $(\gamma = 0).$} A distribution $F \in \mathcal{D}(G_0)$ if and only if

 for a suitable positive function $f(\cdot).$ In general, the members of $G_0$ have exponentially decaying tails, and consequently, all moments exist.
 Probability distributions $F(\cdot)$ that give rise to limiting distributions $G_0(ax + b)$ are also said to belong to the Gumbel domain of attraction.
-Common examples that belong to the Gumbel domain of attraction include exponential and normal distributions. \end{itemize} Given a distribution function $F,$ Proposition \ref{PROP-EXTREMES-CHAR} is an useful to test to determine its domain of attraction: \begin{proposition} \textnormal{Suppose $F''(x)$ exists and $F'(x)$ is positive for all $x$ in some left neighborhood of $x_{_F}^*.$ If
+Common examples that belong to the Gumbel domain of attraction include exponential and normal distributions. \end{itemize} Given a distribution function $F,$ Proposition \ref{PROP-EXTREMES-CHAR} is useful to test to determine its domain of attraction: \begin{proposition} \textnormal{Suppose $F''(x)$ exists and $F'(x)$ is positive for all $x$ in some left neighborhood of $x_{_F}^*.$ If

-then $F$ belongs to the domain of attraction of $G_\gamma.$} \end{proposition} Further details on the classification of extreme value distributions into Frechet, Gumbel and Weibull cases, and proofs of the above statements can be found in a standard text on extreme value theory (see, for example, \cite{MR691492} or \cite{MR2234156}).
+then $F$ belongs to the domain of attraction of $G_\gamma.$} \end{proposition} The proof of Proposition \ref{PROP-EXTREMES-CHAR} and further details on the classification of extreme value distributions can be found in any standard text on extreme value theory (see, for example, \cite{MR691492} or \cite{MR2234156}).